ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 \end{aligned}
 $$

-So, in the absence of any other more strong assumptions, such as that the coin is biased, the most honest position to take is that all outcomes are equally probable.
-Consider principle of maximum entropy as the "presumption of innocence" 🙃
+So, in the absence of any data suggesting otherwise, such as that the coin is biased, the most honest position to take is to assume that all outcomes are equally probable.
+Consider the principle of maximum entropy as a form of "presumption of innocence" 🙃

 ### A discrete distribution with support {a, ..., b}
 In this case the random variable $$X$$ takes the values $$\{a,a+1,\ldots,b-1,b\}$$, with probabilities $$\{p_a, p_{a+1} \ldots, p_{b-1}, p_b\}$$.
 The entropy is equal to: